‘The Curse of Knowledge’ presents a significant challenge for most presenters.

 2. Ask them how much they know

-The affliction is of course greatly exacerbated by not making the effort to find out as much as you can about how much your audience already knows.
+The ‘curse’ is of course greatly exacerbated by not making the effort to find out as much as you can about how much your audience already knows.

 That knowledge is unlikely to be gained by spending hours on Google or even studying the company website or annual report.
-The best way I know to achieve the level of understanding you need to cure the curse is to ask your audience.
+You need to cure the curse by asking your audience.

 That’s where we really lose our audience.